cisco/mindmeld/docs/source/blueprints/video_discovery.rst

 .. admonition:: Exercise

-   - Think of other important data that would be useful to have in the knowledge base for a food ordering use case.
+   - Think of other important data that would be useful to have in the knowledge base for a video discovery use case.
 Identify the ways that data could be leveraged to provide a more intelligent user experience.

 10. Testing and Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^